Director: Blake Edwards

 Suddenly, a gunshot rings out and a member of the staff lies dead.
 The beautiful maid, Maria, is found with a smoking gun in her hand.
 Never fear, Inspector Clouseau is on the case!

 Peter Sellers uses every pratfall and sight gag imaginable to make Clouseau a likable bumbling idiot who turns each moment into a belly laugh.
 Immediately smitten with the doe-eyed Maria, Clouseau is determined that, despite all the evidence pointing to the contrary, Maria the maid is innocent of not only the first murder but of a string of murders that quickly follows.

 A Shot in the Dark introduces Clouseau's superior officer, Commissioner Dreyfus, wonderfully portrayed by Herbert Lom.
 Clouseau's idiocy triumphing over Dreyfus' every attempt to kill him becomes a long-running gag throughout the film.

-We also are introduced to the loyal Cato who, as Clouseau’s crazed houseboy, gleefully participates in the Inspector’s personal training by physically attacking his employer at every opportunity.
-These surprise attacks are supposed to help Clouseau keep his martial arts skills razor sharp, however, the end result is more often that the sparring duo judo chop Clouseau’s apartment to bits!
+We also are introduced to the loyal Cato, who, as Clouseau's crazed houseboy, earnestly participates in the Inspector's personal training by physically attacking him at every opportunity.
+These surprise attacks are supposed to help Clouseau keep his martial arts skills razor sharp, however, the end result is more often that the sparring duo judo chop Clouseau's apartment to bits!

 Between the gags and laughs and a comical visit to a nudist colony, there is a real mystery to solve!
 Before the film is over, you can rest assured that Inspector Jacques Clouseau will solve the murders and you will have a fun time watching just how he does it!